 FirstNet: The History of our Nation's Public Safety Network

-The First Responder Network Authority is the federal entity charged with overseeing the creation and delivery of the FirstNet network.
-Housed within the Department of Commerce, National Telecommunications and Information Administration, the agency’s role is to ensure AT&T delivers on the terms of its contract and creates a network that meets the needs of public safety now and into the future.
+The First Responder Network Authority, or FirstNet Authority, is the federal entity charged with overseeing the building, deployment, and operation of the FirstNet network.
+Established as an independent authority within the U.S. Department of Commerce, National Telecommunications and Information Administration (NTIA), the agency’s role is to establish a network that equips public safety with broadband communications services, now and into the future, and ensure AT&T delivers on the terms of its contract.

 2001: Public safety identifies a need